Installation

 Installing Slips manually

-Installing Python, Redis, NodeJs, and required python and npm libraries.
+Installing Python, Redis, and required python libraries.

 Update the repository of packages so you see the latest versions: